http4k/http4k/README.md

 }
 ```

-This "hello world" style example demonstrates how to serve and consume HTTP services with dynamic routing:
+This "Hello World" style example demonstrates how to serve and consume HTTP services with dynamic routing:
 ```kotlin
 package cookbook